March 23, 2020

 A plan has been developed to minimize truck traffic on local streets.
 Heavy vehicles will mainly take Thimens, Marcel-Laurin and Côte-Vertu boulevards.
 Building a traffic lane on the worksite will also eliminate on-street traffic.

 We must add a switch in the forebay cavern, which will allow trains to be routed straight to the departure platform.
 This addition will allow us to put trains into service faster.

 This step will eventually require the temporary closing of Côte-Vertu station in the summer of 2020.
-We will also take the opportunity to do major repairs in the station starting winter 2020.
 We are drawing up an action plan that will allow customers to use bus and métro services during this period.
 The information regarding the closure will be communicated on our website.

 To minimize the impact on customers, we have scheduled to close the station during during the summer.
 This is one of the least busy periods of the year.
 We will keep you informed of the solutions put in place to transport you by bus and métro.
 The addition of elevators in Du Collège station will ensure easier access to the métro.